Part 14 — Disclosure log

 A link is provided if the information can be downloaded from this website or another website.

 There may be documents in the disclosure log that are currently not available in HTML format.
-If you are unable to read the format provided please contact [insert FOI contact details].
-We will try to meet all reasonable requests for an alternative format of the document in a timely manner and at the lowest reasonable cost to you.
+If you are unable to read the format provided please contact [insert FOI contact details] for assistance.

 FOI reference number